SKÖLIOSIS WEEK 17: PURPLE HEARTS — Vikings 23, Lions 10

 Let Bygones Be Bygones

 Every year my wife and I do this thing where we go out to eat at the end of the year and we make predictions for what our next year will look like.
 Guessing where we’ll be the following year around the same time.
-Will we live somewhere new?
+Will we live someplace new?
 Will we have the same jobs?
 Will I finally be able to wear my skinny jeans?
 Will my wife be blonde, brunette or is she going to try the spicy red again?
-This also includes of course pulling up our predictions from the previous year and usually laughing at how wrong we were.
+This also includes, of course, pulling up our predictions from the previous year and usually laughing at how wrong we were.
 Because the future is elusive.
 It zigs when you think it will zag.
 It seems like there are thousands of different futures, but of course there is only just one.
 We just don’t know which one.
 Guessing the Vikings future from season to season on the other hand, is usually much more predictable.
 Because we know it ends in heartbreak.
-That is the cross we Purple fans bear.
+This is the cross we Purple fans bear.

 The good news is that Thursday’s festive Christmas Day game was our last game of 2025.
-Number 12 Max Brosmer concluded our 12th month of the year with another anemic QB performance that couldn’t quite get our Purple blood flowing but inexplicably managed a victory despite only 3 net passing yards.
-This is the time of the year though when we are supposed to let bygones be bygones, which means to “forget past offenses”.
-Is it possible KOC and the Purple Sunshine Band misread that and thought we were supposed to forget how to have a “passing offense”?
-There is a T in there Coach K. A letter T. PAST not PASS.
+Number 12 Max Brosmer concluded our 12th month of the year with another anemic QB performance that couldn’t quite get our Purple blood flowing, but inexplicably managed a victory despite only 3 net passing yards.

 Lucky for Netflix, despite the lack of offense by either team, the game was still semi-entertaining thanks to Snoop Doggy Flores doing “Flores Things” to Jared Goff for 3 hours that produced twice as many turnovers as our offense did passing yards (6 Turnovers vs 3 Net Passing Yards).